briosolivares/CountYourCarbs/README.md

 To create an iOS application that allows users to

-1) Calculate the carbon foodprint of their daily food intake
+1) Calculate the carbon footprint of their daily food intake
 2) Receive suggestions for reducing the carbon footprint associated with their diet

 **Tech Stack:**